zeroxoneafour/kwin-autotile/faq.md

 ### keep fullscreen above (check box)
 Whether to keep fullscreened windows above other windows.

+### rebuild on switch (check box)
+If checked, rebuilds the tiled window cache when desktops, activities, or screens are switched.
+Bad for performance but may fix edge case bugs.

 ### debug mode (check box)
 This will print debug messages every time an action is performed.